Seems Gehlot's leader is Vasundhara Raje not Sonia Gandhi: Sachin Pilot | Politics

 The pro-Gehlot MLAs, apprehending that the CLP meeting was meant to install Pilot as the new chief minister, had then reportedly submitted their resignations.

-Pilot called the episode an “insult” to Sonia Gandhi, saying the meeting had been called on her directions.
-This was the real “indiscipline” and “betrayal”, he said.
+Pilot called the episode an "insult" to Sonia Gandhi, saying the meeting had been called on her directions.
+This was the real "indiscipline" and "betrayal"..

 People will raise questions "if you insult her", he said.